 IV (once every 3 months): If an IV dose is missed, administer as soon as it can be rescheduled.
 Thereafter, administer every 3 months from the date of the last injection.

 Dosage adjustment for concomitant therapy: Significant drug interactions exist, requiring dose/frequency adjustment or avoidance.
 Consult drug interactions database for more information.

 Refer to adult dosing.

-IV: Administer as a 15-30 second bolus intravenously; avoid paravenous or intraarterial administration (may cause tissue damage).
+IV: Administer as a 15 to 30 second bolus IV; avoid paravenous or intraarterial administration (may cause tissue damage).
 Do not mix with calcium-containing solutions or other drugs.
 For osteoporosis, do not administer more frequently than every 3 months.
-Infuse over 1 hour for metastatic bone disease due to breast cancer (Diel, 2004) and over 1-2 hours for hypercalcemia of malignancy (Pecherstorfer, 2003; Ralston, 1997).

 Ibandronate tablet should be taken with a full glass (6 to 8 oz) of plain water, at least 60 minutes prior to any food, beverages, or medications.
 Mineral water with a high calcium content should be avoided.